isa-group/sphere-docs/docs/api/space/introduction.md

 ## 🧩 Overview

 Like other SPHERE pricing-driven self-adaptation solutions, SPACE leverages [iPricings](../core-concepts/iPricing.md) to orchestrate both contracts and variability.
 Its distinctive contribution lies in the fact that, unlike previous approaches, SPACE does not require the host application—i.e., the service integrating the solution—to embed a dedicated subscription management module.
-This represents a major architectural shift: **SPACE can be scaled and deployed independently from the managed service(s).** Consequently, the host application only needs to interact with SPACE through its **REST API** to query the current subscription state of a user, evaluate feature toggles, and enforce access control.
+This represents a major architectural shift: **SPACE can be scaled and deployed independently from managed service(s).** Consequently, the host application only needs to interact with SPACE through its **REST API** to query the current subscription state of a user, evaluate feature toggles, and enforce access control.

 :::info 🤔 Why externalizing subscription state?